-In the event that the book-entry-only system is discontinued and the Beneficial Owners become registered owners of the Obligations, the following provisions would (i) the Obligations may be exchanged for an equal principal amount of Obligations in other authorized denominations and of the same maturity, upon surrender thereof at the offices of the County or the Paying Agent, if any; (ii) the transfer of the Obligations may be registered on the books maintained by the County or the Paying Agent, if any, for such purposes only upon the surrender thereof to the County or the Paying Agent, if any, together with the duly executed assignment in form satisfactory to the County or the Paying Agent, if any; and (iii) for every exchange or registration of transfer of the Obligations, the County or the Paying Agent, if any, may make a charge sufficient to reimburse for any tax or other governmental charge required to be paid with respect to such exchange or registration of transfer for any tax or other governmental charge required to be paid with respect to such exchange or registration of transfer of the Obligations.
+In the event that the book-entry-only system is discontinued and the Beneficial Owners become registered owners of the Bonds, the following provisions would apply: (i) the Bonds may be exchanged for an equal principal amount of Bonds in other authorized denominations and of the same maturity, upon surrender thereof at the offices of the County or the Paying Agent, if any; (ii) the transfer of the Bonds may be registered on the books maintained by the County or the Paying Agent, if any, for such purposes only upon the surrender thereof to the County or the Paying Agent, if any, together with the duly executed assignment in form satisfactory to the County or the Paying Agent, if any; and (iii) for every exchange or registration of transfer of the Bonds, the County or the Paying Agent, if any, may make a charge sufficient to reimburse for any tax or other governmental charge required to be paid with respect to such exchange or registration of transfer for any tax or other governmental charge required to be paid with respect to such exchange or registration of transfer of the Bonds.
 In such event, interest on the Bonds will be payable by check or draft, mailed on each Interest Payment Date, to the registered owners thereof as of the close of business on the Record Date, whether or not a business day.
-Interest on the Note will be payable by check or draft, mailed on the maturity date of the Note, to the registered owners thereof as of the close of business on the maturity date of the Note.

-AUTHORIZATION AND PURPOSE FOR THE BONDS
+AUTHORIZATION AND PURPOSE FOR THE GI BONDS

-The Bonds are authorized by and are being issued pursuant to: (i) the Local Bond Law, Chapter 169 of the Laws of 1960 of the State of New Jersey, as amended and supplemented ("Local Bond Law"); (ii) the bond ordinance of the County set forth below and a resolution of the County duly adopted on April 25, 2017 (the "Resolution"); and (iii) a Certificate of Determination and Award executed by the County Treasurer/Chief Financial Officer of the County on the date hereof.
+The GI Bonds are authorized by and are being issued pursuant to: (i) the Local Bond Law, Chapter 169 of the Laws of 1960 of the State of New Jersey, as amended and supplemented ("Local Bond Law"); (ii) the bond ordinances of the County set forth below and; (iii) a resolution of the County duly adopted on February 20, 2018 (the "Resolution").